-The hindquarters deliver, through the back, a powerful forward thrust, which slightly lifts the whole animal and drives the body forward.
-The upper thigh bone parallels the shoulder blade while the lower thigh bone parallels the upper arm.
+The hindquarters deliver a powerful forward thrust that slightly lifts the whole animal and drives the body forward.
+The upper thigh bone parallels the shoulder blade, while the lower thigh bone parallels the upper arm.

-The White Shepherd has a weather-resistant double coat.
-The outer coat is dense, straight, harsh, and close lying.
-The undercoat is short, thick, and fine in texture.
+The White German Shepherd has a weather-resistant double coat.
+The outer coat is dense, straight, harsh, and close-lying and The undercoat is short, thick, and fine in texture.

 Color and Markings